lu1dgy/react-mesto-api-full-gha/README.md

 ## Features

-- User authentication and authorization using JWT tokens
+- User authentication and authorization using cookies
 - Uploading and deleting photos
 - Updating user profile information
 - Validation of user input using Joi